 - Related and support services as deemed appropriate by the IEP team

 Our services for students with Autism Spectrum Disorder provide a language-based, highly structured learning environment with positive behavioral supports, academic, sensory, and social skills instruction.
 Continuous assessment of student performance is completed in both special education and general education settings.
 Assistive technology is often used for students to access the curriculum and improve communication.

 Children who are 2-5 years of age, with delays in communication, social/emotional, adaptive, motor and/or cognitive skills are provided with instruction to help develop growth in each of these areas.
 With a language enriched experience both in the home and school setting, we provide instruction, interventions, therapeutic and supportive services to children and their families.
 Instructional settings may include:

 - Speech Therapy settings

 - Head Start

 The focus of our services for students with emotional disabilities is to assist students in altering specific behaviors that interfere with their learning.
-We do this by conducting functional behavioral assessments (FBAs) and implementing behavior intervention plans (BIPs), while receiving instruction in SOL curriculum areas.
+We do this by conducting functional behavioral assessments (FBAs) and implementing behavior intervention plans (BIPs), while providing instruction in SOL curriculum areas.
 Classrooms are designed to promote positive behaviors through a structured level system that reinforce desired behaviors.
 Counseling and support from our school social workers and other trained staff may also be provided.

 LEARNING SUPPORT IIThese services are for students who have difficulty in acquiring necessary functional life skills due to significant intellectual disabilities.
 Students receiving Learning Support II services are provided with a high level of direct instruction while learning language, social, and job-related skills.
 Independence and daily living skills are also fostered through community based experiences.
 Alternate assessment options are an important aspect of Learning Support II services.